algebrajones/Necromunda-docs/README.md

 2. If chaos gains ascendency THEN each player pick territory to become ruined
 3. Suggested house rule :- Player with lowest total gang value choose who they fight (TBD)

+## House Rules

+1. For xp gain in scenarios shooting people into terrain and taking them out counts for shooting attacks

 ## Combat Rules

 From page 213 in All_rules